 Our Colon and Rectal Surgery Fellowship Program is an ACGME accredited one-year fellowship that accepts two candidates per year at the PGY-6 level.

-Fellows rotate through three highly regarded institutions for four-month blocks each: Weill Cornell Medicine, Columbia University and Memorial Sloan-Kettering Cancer Center (MSKCC) for two six-month blocks.
+Fellows rotate through Weill Cornell Medicine, Columbia University and Memorial Sloan-Kettering Cancer Center (MSKCC) for two six-month blocks.

 Weill Cornell Medicine is located in the Upper East Side neighborhood of Manhattan.
 It features a well-rounded practice in colon and rectal surgery, with significant exposure to inflammatory bowel disease, malignancies of the colon, rectum and anus, diverticular disease, and other benign/functional diseases of the colon, rectum, and anus.

 Surgeons at Weill Cornell Medicine have provided leadership in the advancement of state-of-the-art minimally invasive colorectal surgery for many years.
 At the same time, it serves as a tertiary referral center for some of the most complex and challenging clinical cases, including reoperative abdominal and pelvic operations.